-The club lounge itself isn’t huge but it is lovely.
+The club lounge itself isn’t huge, but it is lovely.
 My favorite features are the outdoor seating in addition to the indoor seating area.
 The evening buffet is the opposite of an all you can eat affair, in a good way.
-There are lots of high-end small dishes like sushi, Thai beef, Indian mains, and delicious cheeses, enough to fill you up.
+There are many high-end small dishes like sushi, Thai beef, Indian mains, and delicious cheeses, enough to fill you up.

 The value is offered in the evening if you drink alcohol, as the cocktails, spirits, wine, and beers are all complimentary, along with soft drinks.
 Disappointingly, the club lounge closes at around 8 pm, so you need to transfer to the bar or restaurant for the remainder of your evening.

 The lounge upgrade is well worth paying for because of the outdoor space.
 I can’t think of a better place to start your evening off.
 Book the Chedi via our luxury travel concierge and you will get also great free benefits at no extra cost: